County up one confirmed case

 The county’s death total stayed at 216.
-There were no probable cases reported.
+There were three probable cases reported.

 At UPMC Jameson Hospital, there are two COVID-19 patients.
-The state health department reported no adult ICU beds are available with six currently staffed.
+The state health department reported two adult ICU beds are available with six currently staffed.

 There are no COVID-19 ventilators in use and no adult patients in the COVID-19 intensive care unit.